pwmt/zathura/doc/man/zathurarc.5.rst

   Defines the font that will be used

   * Value type: String
-  * Default value: monospace normal 9
+  * Default value: "monospace normal 9"

 *guioptions*
   Shows or hides GUI elements.